AnirudhHimself/rcss/README.md

 # rcss
-You can customise the appearance of the html document that your r markdown file produces by adding CSS to match your tastes and needs.
+It's possible to customise the appearance of the rmarkdown html document by adding CSS to match your tastes and needs.
 This repo contains the CSS I created to use for my Rmd Notebooks.
 It also contains the starter file with the YAML I typically include.

 Here's what it looks like: